“What do you mean does our relationship have a future? We’ve got a date next week haven’t we?”

 Commitment in a relationship

-For you commitment might be the foundation that makes it possible to plan for the future together.
-It might enable choices about who you live with, where you live, how you live.
+For you, commitment might be the foundation that makes it possible to plan for the future together.
+It might enable choices about who you live with, where you live, how you live your life.

-It might be complicated to fit different views of devotion into the same relationship and it probably gets pretty uncomfortable if you’re determined to convert each other.
+It can be complicated to fit different views of devotion into the same relationship.
+This can become particularly uncomfortable if either of you are determined to convert the other.

 So how do you find a balance that offers security without suffocation and independence without isolation?
 Instead of trying to get your partner to see it your way you might find it useful to shift your focus.

-Together you might explore the shape of both the commitment and the freedom you offer each other.
+Together you might explore the shape of commitment and the freedom you offer each other.
 When can your partner count on you?
 When do you need room to move?
-What sort of a future do you anticipate for the relationship?
+What sort of a future do you anticipate for your relationship?
 What loyalty do you offer each other?
-What loyalty do you need to sustain the relationship?
+What loyalty do you need to sustain your relationship?

-The specifics will give you a clearer picture of what’s possible.
-Your views don’t have to be the same to be compatible.
-Sometimes compatibility is all you want.
-Sometimes it’s a good beginning for something that becomes more committed in the future.
+Getting specific will give you a clearer picture of what’s possible.
+Your views don’t have to be the same to be compatible, although sometimes compatibility is all you want.
+Compatibility is a good beginning for a relationship to become more committed in the future.

 You can ask for commitment.
 You can invite it.
 But it’s not something you can force someone to feel.
 You can’t persuade someone into it by the strength of your logical argument.
 You can’t create it in them out of shame or guilt or duty.

-Commitment is a willingness in you.
-It fuels your ability to let go the attitudes, the grudges, the lovers or choices that might otherwise trip up your relationship.
+Commitment is a willingness within you.
+It fuels your ability to let go of the attitudes, the grudges, the lovers or choices that might otherwise trip up your relationship.
 It enables you to hold what you have chosen.

 Your relationship is alive.
 It’s not static.
 It’s in constant motion.
 It shifts and sways to balance your commitment to yourself with the devotion you offer the relationship.
 It dips and swings while your partner does the same balancing act.

 Honouring your own promise and honouring the promises you make.
-This is at the heart of the relationship riddle.
-Commitment that has no room for your self amounts to shackles.
+This is at the heart of relationship challenges.
+Commitment that has no room for your own needs amounts to being shackled.
 Freedom can be very lonely.
-Commitment and freedom in partnership is one path to generous shares of intimacy and independence.
+Commitment and freedom in partnership is one of the paths to generous shares of intimacy and independence.